-Summer 2027
+May 2027

-If you are intrigued by what you read about Mendelssohn’s Scottish journey and would like follow in his footsteps 198 years later, or if you love Mendelssohn’s music and particularly his Hebrides Overture or Scottish Symphony and want to learn more about what inspired him, or if you have a fascination with Scottish history including the life of Mary Queen of Scots in the 16th century or the Jacobite up-risings of the late 17th and early 18th centuries, or if you simply want to enjoy some of the UK’s most beautiful sights and scenery, then drop us a line to express interest in joining the “In the Footsteps of Mendelssohn” holiday in the summer of 2027.
+If you are intrigued by what you read about Mendelssohn’s Scottish journey and would like follow in his footsteps 198 years later, or if you love Mendelssohn’s music and particularly his Hebrides Overture or Scottish Symphony and want to learn more about what inspired him, or if you have a fascination with Scottish history including the life of Mary Queen of Scots in the 16th century or the Jacobite up-risings of the late 17th and early 18th centuries, or if you simply want to enjoy some of the UK’s most beautiful sights and scenery, then drop us a line to express interest in joining the “In the Footsteps of Mendelssohn” holiday in May 2027.
 The dates have yet to be confirmed but we will take a note of your interest and get back to you as soon as there is news on the dates.

 About the Holiday